graphql/graphql-spec/spec/Section 3 -- Type System.md

 indicates a mismatch in expectations between the type system and the implementation.

-If a list's item type is nullable, then errors occuring during preparation or coercion of an individual item in the list must result in a the value {null} at that position in the list along with an error added to the response.
-If a list's item type is non-null, an error occuring at an individual item in the list must result in a field error for the entire list.
+If a list's item type is nullable, then errors occurring during preparation or coercion of an individual item in the list must result in a the value {null} at that position in the list along with an error added to the response.
+If a list's item type is non-null, an error occurring at an individual item in the list must result in a field error for the entire list.

 Note: For more information on the error handling process, see "Errors and